Postsecondary Information Event Calendar

 - The ideal length of a session is 30 minutes.

 - In a presentation, students receive an in-depth overview of the university.
-University representatives also have the opportunity to use audio/visual aids to better tell their story.
+University representatives may also use audio/visual aids to better tell their story.

 - This format tends to favour the larger and more local universities, while the smaller ones or those farther from the location tend to be ignored.